 In a few hours, it will be 95 degrees.
 I dare not doubt the weatherman’s forecast, as I just left the pre-noon outdoors, and it was already volcano-lava-hot.
-Yes, today will reach record temps.
-And don’t be so smug, Al Gore, because I still find you to be quite douchey icky.
+Any exercise must be done in the wee small hours these days.

-So despite getting only three hours of sleep last night, and despite the forecast of a Martha Reeve’s heatwave, I donned my jogging apparel, headed to said soccer park, and began climbing the hills around the perimeter.
+Despite getting only three hours of sleep last night, and despite the forecast of a Martha Reeve’s heatwave, I donned my jogging apparel, headed to the local soccer park, and began climbing the hills around the perimeter.